 Meaning

-“Anyone who has to fight, even with the most modern weapons, against an enemy in complete command of the air, fights like a savage against modern European troops, under the same handicaps and with the same chances of success.” presents a viewpoint centered on courage.
-It implies that bravery means acting despite fear and encourages us to remember that fear is natural but not decisive.
+In the quote “Anyone who has to fight, even with the most modern weapons, against an enemy in complete command of the air, fights like a savage against modern European troops, under the same handicaps and with the same chances of success.,” the emphasis is on courage.
+It highlights the thought that bravery means acting despite fear while implying that fear is natural but not decisive.

 Theme